ZeusSeinGrossopa/Covid19-Java-API/README.md

 You can store and collect the data in the classes.

 Note: The API based on the [COVID-19 API](https://corona-zahlen.org) by [Marlon Lückert](https://github.com/marlon360/rki-covid-api).
 (This API is only available for Germany).
-Based on this API additional functions are added.
+Based on this API, additional functions are added.

 ---

 ## Additional implemented functions

-To achieve a better handling the API is expanded with a new simple prefabricated loading and store system.
+To achieve better handling, the API is expanded with a new simple prefabricated loading and store system.
 Additional functions:

 - Adjustable timeslots to collect data
-- Summarized data for Germany available (incidence, deaths, recovered, cases, age-groups)
+- Summarized data for Germany available (incidence, deaths, recovered, cases, age-groups, ...)
-- Improved performance because of collect only dedicated data
+- Improved performance because of collecting only dedicated data
 - Simple information classes provided for use in JAVA

 ### How to use

 #### Load and store information

 ```